-Kebano may be right, but Johansen may not.
+Kebano could be right, but Johansen may not.
 There is no doubt Sessegnon is a great prospect, but his future may lie further forward – just like Gareth Bale.

 Time to copy Bale?

 The former Spurs winger became one of the best in the world after moving forward from left-back, using his pace and finishing to deadly effect at the top of the pitch.

-Indeed, the match against the Welsh side saw him net his first goal of the season, a poacher’s effort from inside the box, where he was in the right place in the right time, something Sessegnon has a habit of doing.
+Against Cardiff City, playing there saw him net his first goal of the season, a poacher’s effort from inside the box.
+Sessegnon was in the right place in the right time, something he has made a handy habit of doing.

 Sessegnon scored twice and won an injury-time penalty which Tim Ream missed.
 The teenager wanted to take it, too, and could have recorded his first professional hat-trick as a 16-year-old hat-trick-scorer at St James’ Park, which doesn’t happen every day.

 His two goals against the Magpies underlined how deadly he can be.

 In his first (above), he picked the ball up straight from goalkeeper David Button, running at the Newcastle defence who were caught up field, before playing a perfect ball to Johansen.

-The ball was worked into the box before it fell to Sone Aluko, who back-heeled it to Sessegnon.
-The teenager needed no more than one touch to put it past the keeper, with the instincts of an attacker.
+The ball was worked into the box before it fell to Sone Aluko who back-heeled it to Sessegnon.
+The teenager needed just one touch to put it past the keeper, demonstrating the instincts of an attacker.

 His second (above) also highlighted those killer instincts.
 With Newcastle stretched, he made the perfect run for Aluko to send him through on goal, only needing one touch before smashing it past the goalkeeper.

-Of course, he could bomb forward from full-back, or wing-back, like Danny Rose, but playing Sessegnon in a more advanced position gets the best out of him.
+He could bomb forward from full-back, or wing-back, like Danny Rose.
+But playing Sessegnon in a more advanced position gets the best out of him.

-He doesn’t have to worry as much about his defensive responsibilities, although of course he will still track back, but it’s not his main focus.
+He doesn’t have to worry as much about his defensive responsibilities.
+Although he still tracks back, it’s not his main focus.
 When facing tricky wingers last season, such as Wolverhampton Wanderers’ Hélder Costa, Sessegnon struggled.